extremscorner/pacman-packages/README.md

 Some packages are updates for existing devkitPro packages.
 To use these, `[extremscorner-devkitpro]` must be placed before `[dkp-libs]`.
 You can switch back to devkitPro-provided packages at any time by swapping the order around and using `sudo (dkp-)pacman -Syuu`.

+## Building packages

+All packages can be built on Arch Linux, and most under MSYS2.